AlanTurner/ServerlessTest/readme.md

  - Install [serverless framework](https://serverless.com).

- - Create your AWS Permissions
+ - Create your AWS Permissions/Buckets and update serverless.yml

- - Create AWS profile (or however you wish to manage credentials - see above link docs)
+ - Create local AWS profile (or however you wish to manage credentials - see above link docs)

  - Checkout this repo